superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

 **Cons:** High Cost, Heavy Weight, Complex Flight Style, Higher risk of Malfunction, and Difficult to store.

 #### Drone Design Solution:
 Considering both the Pros and Cons of each drone, it is in the best interest of the solution to select the multi-rotor Drone.
 Budgeting and reliability played crucial roles in the decision-making.
 The multi-rotor drone allocated well with the team’s budget and created no conflicts with any other budgeting needs.
-For fast and accurate triage, it is a necessity to have a drone that is reliable, the multi-rotor drone seemed to have excelled in this category compared to the Hybrid drone.
+For fast and accurate triage, it is a necessity to have a reliable drone, the multi-rotor drone seemed to have excelled in this category compared to the Hybrid drone.
 After careful consideration, the multi-rotor drone is the most optimal choice.

+### 2. Computing Systems
+The computing systems considered were a **Raspberry Pi** and a **NVIDIA Jetson Nano** for the triage sensor system.
+#### **Raspberry Pi**
+**Description:** Small, Low-Cost Computing Device.
+**Pros:** Cost-Friendly, Compact Size, Customizable, Low Power Consumption, and Versatility.
+**Cons:** Low-Performance Capabilities, Limited storage, Overheating, and Limited Connectivity.
+#### **NVIDIA Jetson Nano**
+**Description:** Small, powerful, and comprehensive computing system.
+**Pros:** AI capabilities, High performance, Expandable Storage, Graphics processing optimization, and Multiple I/O options.
+**Cons:** Power Consumption, Larger Size, Lack of built-in Wi-Fi, Complexity, and High Cost.

+#### Computing Systems Solution:
+Considering both the Raspberry Pi and the NVIDIA Jetson Nano, the Jetson Nano is the best solution for a computing system.
+With its high-performance capabilities in graphics processing,  it is a necessity due to the on-board camera that will be used during triage.
+It also allows for more I/O options compared to the Raspberry Pi, making it the essential choice considering the number of sensors and systems needed for timely and accurate triage.
+Despite the higher cost of the Jetson Nano, it is capable of maintaining the project budget making it the clear choice.